MedSpaformer: a Transferable Transformer with Multi-granularity Token Sparsification for Medical Time Series

 \subsection{Supervised Learning}

-We compare our model with 12 baselines using seven real-world datasets under supervised learning setting.
-In Table \ref{tab:main_result}, key findings include: (1) DLinear and LightTS perform poorly due to their simplified architectures, which struggle with complex temporal dependencies.
-(2) Transformer-based models generally surpass traditional methods, underscoring the effectiveness of self-attention mechanisms.
-(3) TimesNet ranks third, while Medformer is second with a 2\% higher F1 score.
-TimesNet's numerous trainable parameters may improve representation learning, but its absence of cross-channel and multi-granularity features limits optimization, unlike Medformer.
-(4) Sparseformer achieves the best performance with an F1 score of 0.715, outperforming other baselines by 4\% on average, showcasing its robust generalization capability.
-Sparseformer focuses on useful multi-granularity tokens while progressively discarding redundant information and it extracts higher level channel interactions, enhancing performance compared to Medformer.
-Figure \ref{fig:super_fewshot} (a) displays a heatmap of average ranks across all metrics, with lower ranks indicating better performance.
-Our method achieves the best average rank, demonstrating superior overall performance, followed by Medformer, while DLinear and LightTS rank lowest.
+Key findings in Table \ref{tab:main_result} include: (1) MultiRocket, DLinear, and LightTS perform poorly due to their simplified architectures, which struggle with complex temporal dependencies.
+(2) Transformer-based models generally surpass traditional methods, underscoring the effectiveness of self-attention mechanism.
+(3) Five suboptimal performances in the multi-granularity models highlight the effectiveness of the multi-granularity mechanism in leveraging the contributions of different granularities to decision-making.
+(4) MedSpaformer outperforms all datasets, demonstrating its strong generalization capability.
+By emphasizing useful multi-granularity tokens and progressively discarding redundant information, it extracts higher-level channel interactions, enhancing performance compared to Medformer.